-Opinion: Harry Styles’s American accent shows the internet is changing how we speak
+Opinion: Why has Harry Styles got a new accent?
+The internet holds the answer

 Harry Styles perplexed fans during a recent interview with Zane Lowe as he spoke with an odd mix of an Australian and American accent, with a British twang thrown in for good measure.
 “I cannot stomach the change in his lovely northern accent,” one listener mourned.

-Harry may not realise it, but he is at the helm of a big language shift influenced by our digital world.
+Harry may not realise it, but he is at the helm of a big language shift, influenced by our digital world.
 Fellow bandmate Liam Payne also sparked controversy earlier this year, flitting from Irish, Midlands to American at this year’s Oscars ceremony.

 They are not alone, as other celebrities have had their transatlantic tones scrutinised in the past.
 Singer Joss Stone was critiqued for her transatlantic twang back in 2008.
-Millie Bobby Brown, of Stranger Things fame, also speaks with a blend of American and British accents, despite growing up in Dorset in the South of England.
+Millie Bobby Brown, of Stranger Things fame, also speaks with a blend of American and British accents, despite growing up in Dorset in the south of England.
 I know, I couldn’t believe she wasn’t American either.

 Languages change and evolve throughout our lives.
 During conversations, we naturally pick up other people’s accents.
 This is an unconscious process that occurs when we are conversing with people who speak in a different variety.
 Sometimes we shift our language as we perceive they may be using a more prestigious variety.
 This is called the “chameleon effect”.

 Language is entwined in identity after all.
 If you appear like your conversational partner, you are more likely to be liked.
 People are so in tune with these subtle linguistic signals that they don’t even register them.
-Linguist David Crystal said that if you like someone you talk like them, and maybe Harry Styles wanted Zane Lowe to like him?
+Linguist David Crystal said that if you like someone you talk like them – maybe Harry Styles wanted Zane Lowe to like him?

 If we recorded ourselves every day, we would find our language use and accent altering too.
 We are all guilty.
 I have found myself increasingly using American words, grammar and vocabulary; my partner repeatedly calls me out for saying “schedule” with a hard k rather than with a softer sh sound.